yarrow/draft/pre-src/tangle.md

 # Tangle

-The job of `Tangle` is to extract the code blocks from a Markdown `str`, discard those that are irrelevant, and concatenate the remainder as output.
-It's actually a little more complicated than that: a code block may optionally have a name (a phrase or sentence prefixed by '⟨' and suffixed by '⟩', such as `⟨Do an interesting thing⟩`).
-Other block may reference the named block, inserting it as if it were a parameterless macro.
+The job of `Tangle` is to extract the code blocks from a Markdown string, discard those that are irrelevant, and concatenate the remainder as output.
+It's actually a little more complicated than that: a code block is part of a code *section*, either named or unnamed.
+A named section is introduced as in the following example:

+    ```rust
+    ⟨Example⟩≡
+        some.code.goes("here");
+    ```

+where the name is a phrase or sentence prefixed by `⟨` and suffixed by `⟩` and followed by `≡`.
+Other sections may reference the named section, inserting it as if it were a parameterless macro.
+A section may consist of multiple disjoint code blocks: the following would cause `more_code("goes here")` to be appended to the `⟨Example⟩` section:

+    ```rust
+    ⟨Example⟩≡
+        more_code("goes here")
+    ```

-Unnamed blocks are treated as if their name was the empty string.
+Blocks not introduced by a name are treated as part of the unnamed section string.
 If there are no named blocks, the result of `Tangle.new(&source).get("")` is the simply concatenation of the code blocks labeled `rust` in `source`.

+Code sections may reference one another:

+    ```rust
+    ⟨Get cheese or panic⟩
+        if ⟨Moon is made of green cheese⟩ {
+            ⟨Export cheese to Earth⟩
+        } else {
+            panic!("No cheese!")
+        }
+    ```

+would cause the bodies of the `⟨Moon is made of green cheese⟩` and `⟨Export cheese to Earth⟩` sections to be inserted in the ⟨Get cheese or panic⟩ section.

 ## Tests